-Important information: To come to RE:CODE London you must be a London Curriculum registered primary school.
-You can take up to 90 students to a session.
-Please note that we will cancel bookings which do not meet these criteria.
+If you are booking a school group, please book for the total number of children.
+You can take up to 90 pupils to a session.
+Please note that we will cancel bookings which do not meet this criteria.

 Each session will start by introducing children to coding.
-Students will then work in pairs to code and build Lego robots.
+Pupils will then work in pairs to code and build LEGO robots.

 - use sequence, selection, and repetition in programmes; and work with variables and different forms of input and output